yashbmewada/harmony-bookmarks-organizer/Readme.md

 ## Approach To Current Solution

 1. The main function has list provided in the input.
-(It can also be read from file but for simplicity of demonstration I have kept as three different lists.)
+(It can also be read from file but for simplicity of demonstration I have kept as three different lists. any of the list can be empty in that case the current solution would not be affected.)

 2. A  universal list called `all_links_list` which appends all the urls together helps get together and process all the bookmarks.